rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 You can then use the ``tensorboard --logdir=/tmp/experiments`` command to see the diagnostics in tensorboard.

-Logging and Tensorflow
+Logging and TensorFlow
 ----------------------

 The preceding example was given in Pytorch.
-For Tensorflow, everything is the same except for L42-43: instead of :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.setup_pytorch_saver`, you would use :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.setup_tf_saver` and you would pass it :tf:`a Tensorflow Module <nn>` (the algorithm you are training) as an argument.
+For TensorFlow, everything is the same except for L42-43: instead of :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.setup_pytorch_saver`, you would use :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.setup_tf_saver` and you would pass it :tf:`a TensorFlow Module <nn>` (the algorithm you train) as an argument.

-The behavior of :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.save_state` is the same as in the PyTorch case: each time it is called, it'll save the latest version of the Tensorflow module.
+The behavior of :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.save_state` is the same as in the PyTorch case: each time it is called, it'll save the latest version of the TensorFlow module.

 Logging and MPI
 ---------------

 .. admonition:: You Should Know

-    Several RL algorithms are easily parallelized by using MPI to average gradients and/or other key quantities.
-The SLC loggers are designed to be well-behaved when using
+    Several RL algorithms are easily parallelized using MPI to average gradients and/or other key quantities.
+The SLC loggers are designed to be well-behaved when using MPI: things will only get written to stdout, file or Tensorboard from the process with rank
-    MPI: things will only get written to stdout, file or Tensorboard from the process with rank 0.
-But information from other processes isn't lost if you use the EpochLogger: everything which is passed into EpochLogger via ``store``, regardless of which process it's stored in, gets used to compute average/std/min/max values for a diagnostic.
+    1. But information from other processes is preserved if you use the EpochLogger.
+    2. Everything passed into EpochLogger via ``store``, regardless of which process
+    3. it's stored in, gets used to compute average/std/min/max values for a diagnostic.

 Logger Classes
 ==============

 .. autoclass:: stable_learning_control.utils.log_utils.logx.Logger
     :members: